Moët & Chandon Best Young Sommelier 2019 brought to you by SASA.

 - Candidates must be employed in the service of food and wine at the time of entry.

 - Candidates are not required to have any formal training or sommelier qualification.

 - Previous winners are excluded from entering again.

-- Round 2 – Quarter finals to be held in three major cities within South Africa, namely Cape Town, Johannesburg and Durban during the period of 19-23 August 2019.
+- Round 2 – Quarter finals were held in three major cities within South Africa, namely Cape Town, Johannesburg and Durban during the period of 19-23 August 2019.

-- Round 3 – Semi finals will be held in Johannesburg for the top 10 highest scoring candidates from the quarter finals, of which the three best performing contestants will proceed to the final.
+- Round 3 – Semi finals will be held at The Vineyard Hotel in Cape Town for the top 10 highest scoring candidates from the quarter finals, of which the three best performing contestants will proceed to the final.

 - Round 4 – Finals will be held on the same day and at the same venue as the semi-finals, with invitations sent out to the press, trade and public to join as spectators.
 The semi-final and final is held on Wednesday 25 September 2019.

-- Semi Final and Finals – Wednesday 25 September, Semi-final & Final at Radisson Blu Gautrain Hotel
+- Semi Final and Finals – Wednesday 25 September, Semi-final & Final at The Vineyard Hotel (Cape Town)

 Terms and conditions